marczz/mzlinux_pages/security/password_managers.md

 -   [FreeDeskop Secret Service API ](https://specifications.freedesktop.org/secret-service/)
-    allows client applications to store secrets securely in a service running in the user's login session.  gnome-keyring and ksecretservice are both implementations of a Secret Service.
+    allows client applications to store secrets securely in a service running in the user's login session.  *gnome-keyring* and *ksecretservice* are both implementations of a Secret Service; {{< iref "#keepassxc" "KeepassXC" >}} can also be configured to provide the secret service API.

     Each secret is stored together with lookup attributes and a label.
 These together form an item.
 A group of items together form a collection wich is what used to be